alinadevkota/Portfolio/_publications/2018-01-01-Sentence_Ranking.md

 This work presents a framework for extracting precise answers from online discussion forums by combining sentence ranking with user-generated metrics and highlights.
 The approach enables accurate answer pinpointing, improving search relevance and supporting better question-answering in forums.

-Recommended citation: Gautam, Sushant, Saloni Shikha, Alina Devkota, and Spandan Pyakurel.
+Citation: Gautam, Sushant, Saloni Shikha, Alina Devkota, and Spandan Pyakurel.
 "Sentence Ranking and Answer Pinpointing in Online Discussion Forums Utilising User-generated Metrics and Highlights."
 Proceedings of the NaSCoIT (2018).